mbuynak/Bicomputing-Challenge/Final/README.md

 * A file of project plan
 * Code and pseudocode for sub-problem
 * A file of comments for another group
-* A finalized jupyter notebook to summarize all the codes and outputs and conclusions
+* A finalized jupyter notebook to summarize all the codes, outputs and conclusions